-1. Materials are BPA free
+1. Containers are BPA free

-A. Driver socket material
+2. Driver socket material

 The mounting part that connects the container and the drive socket in Vitamix has an elastic and flexible pad made from rubber, while in Ninja its all from plastic.